GDQuest/website/content/news/2016/new-website-and-krita-brushes-update/index.md

 Actually, I'm still catching up with work, since I got that shoulder injury.
 Thankfully, I got faster in some areas, especially answering people online, thus I'm making good progress.
 On to the news!

-{{< card
+{{< card-box
   img="/img/post/2016/05/krita-logo.png"
   title="Krita 3 launch Youtube livestream"
+  url="//www.youtube.com/watch?v=hlcHDRc-gN8"
+  urlText="Youtube Livestream"
+  >}}
-  content="Krita 3 is out tomorrow!
+"Krita 3 is out tomorrow!
 I will be live on YouTube to answer all of your questions about the program, GDQuest, and game art in general.
 I will also create 2D game assets to fill in the blanks.
-To join the event, click on the link below and show up tomorrow, at 6 PM <abbr title=\"Central Europe Standard Time (UTC/GMT +2)\">CEST</abbr>" link="//www.youtube.com/watch?v=hlcHDRc-gN8" link_text="Youtube Livestream"
+To join the event, click on the link below and show up tomorrow, at 6 PM <abbr title=\"Central Europe Standard Time (UTC/GMT +2)\>CEST</abbr>
-  >}}
+{{< /card-box >}}

 ## Krita brushes May update